Frequently Asked Questions

 2. FAQs on LCA:

-Many practitioners of LCA-study struggle with the definition of the functional unit.
-One of the issues here is whether or not quality aspects must be part of that definition.
+One of the issues here is whether or not quality aspects must be part of the definition of the FU.

 In general, the following is advised:

-– For comparisons on the basis of eco-costs only, quality issues must be part of the definition of the functional unit, since the products which have to be compared must be identical and must have the same quality.
-As a result, such comparisons are only useful in the optimization of the application of materials (in innovation of products)
+– For LCA benchmarking (comparisons) on the basis of eco-costs only, quality issues must be part of the definition of the functional unit, since the products which have to be compared must be identical and must have the same quality.
+As a result, such comparisons are only useful in the optimization of the application of materials in products.
+This is the case in ‘ex-post’ analyses of existing products, In innovation (and product design), the quality of the new product-service system is never the same.
+In such comparisons (often ‘ex-ante’), the EVR (Eco-costs/Value Ratio) model must be applied.

 – For comparisons on the basis of the EVR, quality aspects must be kept out of the definition of the functional unit, since quality is part of the value and not of the eco-costs.
 Such EVR comparisons are to be done in the case of innovation of products, services or total systems (example: the choice between a new building or renovation), since the quality is not the same these different solutions.
 Note that comparison on the bases of eco-costs only are not possible in these cases.